Wagner scores twice as Kings end Jets' win streak, 4-1

 Thompson added an empty-netter at 19:55 of the third.

-The Jets tied it 1-all just 1:52 into the second when Perreault redirected Bryan Little's shot past Quick.

-The Kings appeared to regain the lead on a goal by Jake Muzzin during a power play at 5:46.
-However, the call was overturned when the Jets challenged for offside and a video review showed Matt Luff entered the offensive zone ahead of the puck.

 Wagner put the Kings ahead 1-0 with seven minutes left in the first period by deflecting Daniel Brickley's long shot.
-Hellebuyck made the save, but the puck bounced into the air and trickled in for Wagner's second goal.
+Hellebuyck made the save, but the puck bounced into the air and trickled in.
 Jets defenseman Josh Morrissey had a chance to clear the puck, only for it to skip over his stick.

+The Jets tied it 1-all just 1:52 into the second when Perreault redirected Bryan Little's shot past Quick.
+The five-game scoring streak is the longest of Perreault's career, and he has five goals and one assist in his past six games.

+But quality scoring chances were hard to come by for the Jets.
+When they did generate them, the Jets failed to convert, such as when Nikolaj Ehlers put his shot toward an open net off the post in the sequence prior to Wagner's second goal.

 UP NEXT